-1.1 Planning permission for a similar scheme was granted by the Planning Committee 15th October 2016 under reference 14/504665/FULL.
-The applicants were unable to implement the permission before the end of the three year period for commencement of development and that permission has now expired.
+1.1 Planning permission for a similar scheme was granted on 15th October 2016 under reference 14/504665/FULL.
+However the applicants were unable to implement the proposal before the end of the three year period for the permission had expired.

-1.2 Only minor changes are proposed to this application which include the reconfiguration of the parking layout and associated changes to the landscaping.
+1.2 Only minor changes are proposed to this current application which include the refiguration of the parking layout and associated changes to the landscaping.